MOSAICS, CHIMERAS & TORTIE TOMCATS

-Mosaic (1) having a coat with multiple colours e.g. brindle or tortoiseshell; (2) an individual whose cells have different genetic composition e.g. XY/XXY; (3) having somatic mosaicism.
+Mosaic (1) having a multi-colour coat e.g. brindle, tortoiseshell or calico; (2) an individual whose cells have different genetic composition e.g. XY/XXY; (3) somatic mosaicism.

-Somatic mosaicism the presence of genetically distinct populations of somatic cells in a given organism due to DNA mutations/damage or chromosome abnormalities.
+Somatic mosaicism the organism contains two (or more) genetically distinct populations of somatic (body) cells due to DNA mutations/damage or chromosome abnormalities.

-Germ-line mosaicism a particular mutation early in the development of an embryo means that, later in life, some of the egg or sperm cells will carry the mutated gene which can be passed on to offspring.
-This will only be detected in offspring which inherit the mutation.
+Germ-line mosaicism if the mutation occured early in embryo development, some of the egg or sperm cells will carry the mutated gene which can be passed on to offspring.
+The mutation will show up when that cat has offspring.

-Chimaera an individual which developed from two genetically distinct germ-lines e.g. where two embryos fused in the womb.
-Scientists have created a deliberate chimaera by mixing sheep and goat embryos; this "geep" had some goatlike body parts and some sheep-like body parts (in fact it looked like a goat's legs had been stitched onto a sheep body!).
+Chimaera/Chimera an individual that developed from two genetically distinct germ-lines e.g. where two embryos fused in the womb.
+Scientists have created a "geep" chimera by mixing sheep and goat embryos; it had goatlike legs and a sheeplike torso.

-A single individual can have more than one form of mosaicism.
-The fraction of cells having each genotype is quite variable, reflecting how early during embryo development the mosaicism originated.
-While mosaics and chimeras both have more than one genetically-distinct population of cells and the outward appearance may be identical, there is a clear distinction between mosaicism and chimaerism.
-In mosaics, the genetically different cell types all arise from a single embryo, whereas chimeras originate from fusing more than one embryo.
+In a mosaic, the percentage of cells having each genotype varies depending on how early during embryo development the mosaicism originated.
+Mosaics and chimeras both have more than one genetically-distinct population of cells and they may look the same, but there is a clear distinction between them.
+In mosaics, the genetically different cell types came from a single embryo due to a mutation.
+In a chimera, the genetically different cell types come from two embryos that have fused together.
+A single individual can also have more than one form of mosaicism.

-Many parts of this text are deliberately simplified so they can be understood by those with no previous genetic knowledge.
+I have tried to keep the article simple so the reader doesn't need previous genetic knowledge.
 Readers may also be interested in the book "Cats are Not Peas" which is about George, a male calico.

 THE GENE FOR GINGER